prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-admob-line-item-setup.md

 Prebid SDK will compare the keywords in the winning bids with keywords provided in the `Parameter` fields.

 {: .alert.alert-warning :}
-The adapter will render the winning bid only if the bid targeting keywords contain `all` keywords from the Parameter field.
+The adapter will render the winning bid only if the bid's targeting keywords contain `all` keywords from the Parameter field.

-Press `DONE` and repeat adding the custom events for all needed prices.
+Press `DONE` and repeat the adding of the custom events for all needed prices.

 <img src="/assets/images/prebid-mobile/modules/rendering/order-admob-create-list-custom-events.png" alt="Pipeline Screenshot" align="center">

 Once you add all needed custom events - press `DONE`.
-The Mediation Group is ready to serve prebid demand to your app.
+The Mediation Group is ready to serve the prebid demand to your app.